JunyongYao/flask-backend-seed/README.md

 3. Check result.
 All should pass

+## How to expose the api document
+Currently, [swagger](http://swagger.io/) is used to generate restful api document auto. [flask-restful-swagger](https://github.com/rantav/flask-restful-swagger) is the module I selected.
+By default, you can access [http://127.0.0.1:5000/api/spec.html](http://127.0.0.1:5000/api/spec.html) to get the list of provided api.
+If it is the first time for you to use swagger, you should read [5.2 API Declaration](http://docs.swagger.io/spec.html) at first.

 ## How to have stress test
 The stress test used locust as test engine.
 Please refer the sample within stressTest folder.